sidiousvic/sidious.pizza/about.md

 </figure>

 Programming is how I earn my sushi today.
 I work for a company that is driving the digitization of the electric grid in Japan, making energy use more green.

-I still play guitar and skateboard occasionally.
-I'm saving up for a motorcycle again.
-I miss my brother a lot, wish you were here cabrøn.

 <figure>
   <picture>